Annibal Camoux

 Louis XV allocated a pension to him.
 In 1755 the Cardinal Belloy, Bishop of Marseille, visited him.
-Several artists painted his portrait, among them Claude Joseph Vernet, who painted him in the port of Marseilles.
+Several artists painted his portrait, among them Claude Joseph Vernet, who painted him in the port of Marseille.

-Annibal Camoux died in 1759 in Marseilles, at the claimed age of 121.
+Annibal Camoux died in 1759 in Marseille, at the claimed age of 121.
 Research, however, suggests he was born in 1669, meaning he was only 90 when he died.

 L'entrée du port de Marseille (1754) by Claude Joseph Vernet is part of a series of 15 representations of French sea ports commissioned by King Louis XV and realized between 1754 and 1765.

 The booklet of the 1755 art show gave some information: Entrance of Marseilles Harbour.
 We can see the Fort St. Jean and Citadelle Saint Nicolas which protects this entrance.... on the foreground, the author has painted a portrait of a man which is 117 years old with a good health.